-Scope
+3. Scope

-The policy applies to parents, contractors and other external members of the school community as well as staff and students who may be dissatisfied or have a concern or complaint in relation to a decision taken or an action or activity for which the school is responsible.
+The policy applies to Parents, Students, contractors and other external members of the School Community who may be dissatisfied or have a concern or complaint in relation to a decision taken or an action or activity for which the School is responsible.
 The School encourages such concerns to be identified and resolved speedily and informally and the formal process is only required when the complaint proves more difficult.